TeamSuman/WeTICA/README.md

       conda install -c conda-forge openmm=8.0.0
       conda install -c conda-forge mdtraj=1.9.9

 Clone this repository in the local machine or HPC.
-Go to the "Scripts" folder of this repository and run the WeTICA.py script with the necessary command line arguments as described below.
+Go to the "Scripts" folder of this repository and run the WeTICA.py script with the necessary command line arguments as showcased below:

-The command line options are showcased below:

       python WeTICA.py -h